VAT Registration in UAE – How Shuraa Tax Can Help

 Consistent Accounting System:

-A uniform accounting system must be used by all of the group’s businesses.
+A uniform accounting system must be used by all the group’s businesses.
 They must thus employ the same accounting procedures and tools.

 UAE VAT executive regulations